HadiAbu/Spectrum/README.md

 “Spectrum”, the launch vehicle built by Isar Aerospace just performed a successful lift-off from the launch pad and is flying towards Earth orbit.
 A web service provides live insights into Spectrum’s sensor system during its maiden flight.
 Your task is to visualize these sensor values in a web interface so that the crew in ground control can check if everything is okay.

+To run this project, run the following commands in the terminal:

+1. npm i
+2. npm run dev

 Task 1:

 in main.tsx file comment out the App2 component and add App component